 Losing your car to repossession, however, doesn’t mean your dealings with the lender are over for good.
 If your lender has to repossess your car, it will charge you both repossession and towing charges.
 When a repossession becomes imminent, returning your vehicle to the bank yourself via a process known as voluntary repossession lowers the fees you’ll face after the transaction is complete.

 Call the bank that holds your auto loan.
 Explain that you can no longer afford the loan and would like to return the car voluntarily.
 Schedule a time and place to drop off the car.

 Ask for a supervisor if you know you owe more on the loan than the car is worth.
 Ask the supervisor to reduce or waive any deficiency on the car in exchange for you returning the car voluntarily.
-The deficiency is the difference between the loan balance and the car's sale price.
-Not all banks will negotiate a vehicle's deficiency, even when you give the car back voluntarily, but some do, as they do not want the hassle of repossessing and selling your car--even if that repossession does not involve paying a professional to retrieve the car.
+The deficiency is the difference between the loan balance and the car’s sale price.
+Not all banks will negotiate a vehicle’s deficiency, even when you give the car back voluntarily, but some do, as they do not want the hassle of repossessing and selling your car--even if that repossession does not involve paying a professional to retrieve the car.
 Because of this, the bank may offer you special provisions, such as temporarily lowering your interest rate or deferring payments, in an effort to help you keep your car.

 Ask a loved one to follow you to the designated drop-off location in his vehicle.
 This provides you with a way home after returning your car to the bank.